Including OWASP ModSecurity Core Rule Set

 $> curl --data "password=' or f7x=gZs" localhost/login/login.do

-There is little wrong with this password from a security perspective.
-In fact, we should just disable this rule.
-But of course, it would be wrong to disable this rule completely.
-It serves a very important purpose with many other parameters.
+There is nothing wrong with this password from a security perspective other than being a bit shot.
+In fact, we could just disable this rule.
+But it would be wrong to disable this rule completely.
+It serves a very important purpose with many other parameters, just not with the password.
 Ideally, we want to exclude the parameter password from being examined by this rule.
 Here is the startup time rule exclusion performing this task:

 # ModSec Exclusion Rule: 942100 SQL Injection Attack Detected via libinjection